Syracuse metropolitan area: Current teams

 Syracuse University sports are by far the most attended sporting events in the Syracuse area.
 Basketball games often draw over 30,000 fans, and football games over 40,000.
-The university has bred dozens of famous professional players since starting an athletics program in the late nineteenth century, including all-time greats Jim Brown, Larry Csonka and Dave Bing, and present professional stars Marvin Harrison, Carmelo Anthony, Dwight Freeney, Jason Hart, and Donovan McNabb.
-Both teams play in the JMA Dome.
+The university has helped develop dozens of famous professional players since starting an athletics program in the late nineteenth century, including all-time greats Jim Brown, Larry Csonka and Dave Bing, and recent professional stars Marvin Harrison, Carmelo Anthony, Dwight Freeney, Jason Hart, and Donovan McNabb.
+Teams from both sports play in the JMA Dome.